 Light on Yoga

-This yoga classic was written when BKS Iyengar was in his 40s and is still being published in various languages all over the world as he strides through his 90s.
+This yoga classic was written when BKS Iyengar was in his 40s and is still being published in various languages all over the world even since his passing in 2014.

 - Yoga in Action by Geeta Iyengar

 - Light on the Yoga Sutras of Patanjali by BKS Iyengar

 - Path to Holistic Health by BKS Iyengar

 - Yoga – a Gem for Women by Geeta Iyengar

 - The Illustrated Light on Yoga by BKS Iyengar